aescarcha/UserBundle/README.md

 ## Introduction

-This bundle is a wrapper for FOS User Bundle and HWI oauth, to provide entities, repositories and Facebook support
+This bundle is a wrapper for FOS User Bundle and HWI oauth, to provide entities, repositories and Facebook support It also provides a REST Api for users.

+REST API requires fractal and FosRestBundle

 ## Install
     composer require aescarcha/user-bundle